 The second board is the Front Panel.
 It provides the switches and lights to implement a control panel, just like the classic computers of old.
 The Front Panel lets you read and write to memory and I/O ports manually, without any help from software or external devices.
 The Front Panel also brings the power and I/O signals out to a standard PC Parallel Port connector.
 It's a simpler way to connect external devices, and can also be plugged into a PC for software loading or downloading, or to use the PC's keyboard and screen for 1802 programs.

 The Membership Card can be purchased as a bare board with manual, or as a complete kit with all parts including the RCA 1802 microcomputer, 32k bytes of RAM, and even an empty Altoids tin to put it all in.
-An optional Cover Card is also available to provide a finished cover with holes and labels for all the lights, switches, and connectors.
+An optional Cover Card provides a finished cover with holes and labels for all the lights, switches, and connectors.

 The Membership Card continues to improve!
-The current version (rev.H2) adds a serial port that supports RS-232 or TTL levels, either normal or inverted; and a second memory chip socket for up to 64k of memory.
+The current version (rev.J) has two serial port connectors; one for traditional RS-232 levels, and one for TTL levels.
+If your PC doesn't have a serial port, an FTDI USB-serial adapter (for example, www.sparkfun.com #9718) plugs right in.
+The red/green Q/EF3 LED indicates serial data transfers.
+A second memory chip socket allows expansion to 64k of memory.
 How did we add one more memory chip to this already-full board?
 Easy!
 The photo shows the 0.3" wide 32k RAM chip that hides underneath the 0.6" wide EPROM.

 The Membership Card is your ticket to the fascinating world of microcomputing.
 Return with me now to those thrilling days of yesteryear, when the heroic pioneers of the microcomputer revolution built their own computers from scratch, and learned to program them to do incredible things, all for a tiny amount of money!